A Felony DUI Is A Serious Charge

 Under Section 2903.06, no person while operating a motor vehicle shall cause the death or an unlawful termination of a pregnancy in violation of section 4511.19 of the Revised Code, or from an equivalent municipal ordinance.
 This means that it is unlawful for someone to take someone else’s life when operating a vehicle while under the influence of alcohol or drugs or a combination of alcohol and drugs.

-If it is found that the driver took someone else’s life while under the influence of drugs, alcohol or a combination thereof in violation of Section 4511.19 of the Revised Code, then they will be guilty of a felony of the second degree.
-In Ohio, a second-degree felony offense is punishable by the following:
+If it is found that the driver took someone else’s life while under the influence of drugs, alcohol or a combination thereof in violation of Section 4511.19 of the Revised Code, then they will be guilty of a felony which carries serious penalties such as long jail sentences and heavy fines.

 In Ohio, when a person has three or four priors within a six-year time period, or if they were convicted for five or more priors within 20 years, then they will be charged with a felony in the fourth degree, which is punishable by fines ranging from $1,350 and $10,500, three years to a lifetime driver’s license suspension, criminal forfeiture of their vehicle if the vehicle was registered in their name, and up to five years in prison.